Mosul: Militias in Iraq warn operation against ISIS to launch in days

 The militia's announcement that the battle would begin in days echoes a stern warning delivered by the Iraqi air force, which dropped thousands of leaflets on Mosul overnight.

-The four-page leaflets told residents that coalition forces were making advances on the city and that no one should panic.
+The four-page leaflets told residents that Iraqi-led forces, supported by the US-led coalition against ISIS, were making advances on the city and that no one should panic.

 Residents were asked to stay away from certain parts of the city, avoid ISIS positions, remain in their homes and seal their windows and doors.
 A phone number for Mosul residents to report ISIS activity was included.

 "It's victory time" blared a headline on the newspaper-style leaflets, quoting Iraqi Prime Minister Haider al-Abadi in remarks directed at Mosul's residents.
 "Time to celebrate a clean Iraq without 'Daesh' (ISIS) or any dark belief."